Jarko-code/avast/README.md

-Some reference of my work as Lead FE developer.
+Some reference of my work as Lead FE developer for Avast Mobile Team.